 \subsection{Results}

 \paragraph{No knowledge update method can simultaneously achieve all three objectives.} As shown in Table~\ref{tab:main}, the best-performing knowledge update methods, averaged across tasks and models, preserve only 85.9\% of existing knowledge, acquire 71.7\% of new knowledge, and project 37.7\% (or more) of future knowledge.
 However, we fail to find a method that can achieve all three objectives collectively.
-Overall, standard instruction-tuning and inference methods remain as the strongest methods across five.
+We additionally provide results on factual accuracy alone, without taking confidence into account, in Appendix~\ref{sec:noconf} for reference.
+Overall, standard instruction-tuning and inference methods remain as the strongest methods across all five.
 Enabling models to project future knowledge presents a new challenge for knowledge update.
-As LLMs become increasingly integrated into scientific workflows, especially tasks such as hypothesis and idea generation, it becomes critical to develop update methods that not only integrate new claims but also enable models to anticipate and reason about future scientific advancements.
+As LLMs become increasingly integrated into scientific workflows such as hypothesis and idea generation, it becomes critical to develop update methods that not only integrate new claims but also enable models to anticipate and reason about future advancements.